worktheclock/replit.github.io/repls/audio.md

 All fields **must** be provided, with the exception of `LoopCount` when `DoesLoop` is `false`.

-For editing a source, you could do the following (or the equivelent in other languages):
+For editing a source, you could do the following (or the equivalent in other languages):

 ```py
 import json